michael-cowled/black-apples/README.md

 # Black Apple Project
-The repository here contains code used in the data analysis and preparation of the manuscript: XXXX
+The repository here contains code used in the data analysis and preparation of the manuscript: Unveiling the Microbial Diversity and Associated Secondary Metabolism on Black Apples (https://doi.org/10.1101/2023.11.02.565319)

 ## Tidying of annotations (Tidy-annotations.R)